Protecting Data Privacy

 In the U.S., state lawmakers have taken action to fill the gap in federal policy.
 In California, lawmakers enacted the California Consumer Privacy Act (CCPA), which became effective in 2020.
 This law was updated in 2020 by the voter-approved California Privacy Rights Act (CPRA), which went into effect on January 1, 2023.

-While state data privacy laws represent progress, a patchwork of 50 state privacy laws will create compliance challenges, especially for small businesses, and drive up costs.
-A unifying federal law would help provide consumer protections while limiting the burden on businesses.
+Since California passed its landmark legislation, many other states have passed comprehensive data privacy legislation.
+While state data privacy laws represent progress, a patchwork of state privacy laws creates compliance challenges, especially for small businesses, and drives up costs.
+A unifying federal law would help provide consumer protections, while limiting the burden on businesses.

 Resources